HannahCarney/React-Cordova-Boilerplate/README.md

 # React Boilerplate Cordova project

 A base project for starting new cordova apps.
 Contains a sane webpack setup, environmental config, redux, axios http client, routing, basic login screen, rollbar error reporting, eslint and CI/Deployment setup for bitbucket/S3.
+Most importantly: Live reloading of Apps and browsers!

 ## Instructions for use